cxong/cbehave/README.md

     Strstr Features are as belows:
     Feature: strstr
-     Scenario: The strstr finds the first occurrence of the substring in the source string
-         Given: A source string: Lionel Messi is a great football player
-         When: we use strstr to find the first occurrence of [football]
-         Then: We should get the string: [football player]
+     Scenario: The strstr finds the first occurrence of the substring in the source string Given A source string: Lionel Messi is a great football player When we use strstr to find the first occurrence of [football] Then We should get the string: [football player]
-     Scenario: If strstr could not find the first occurrence of the substring, it will return NULL
-         Given: A source string: FC Barcelona is a great football club.
+     Scenario: If strstr could not find the first occurrence of the substring, it will return NULL Given A source string: FC Barcelona is a great football club.
-         When: we use strstr to find the first occurrence of [AC Milan]
-         Then: We should get no string but a NULL
+         When we use strstr to find the first occurrence of [AC Milan] Then We should get no string but a NULL
      Summary:
-     total features: [1]
-     failed features: [0]
+     features: [1/1]
-     total scenarios: [2]
-     failed scenarios: [0]
+     scenarios: [2/2]

 Build
 ------
  - Download the source code package
  - unzip the package
- - configure->make->make install
+ - cmake cbehave

-if you want to compile in 64-bit mode, pass "CPPFLAGS=-m64 LDFLAGS=-m64" to configure.

-sometimes, you may encounter such error:

-     mv: cannot stat `.deps/cbehave.Tpo': No such file or directory make[1]: *** [cbehave.lo] Error 1

-a solution for this is execute "libtoolize -f" before "configure".

 User Guide
 -------------
 For more information, please open and read the project wiki. cbehave user guide is ready for you.